MorielHarush/morielharush.github.io/_posts/2026-02-23-trusted-by-default-dangerous-by-design.md

 **The fix is almost always trivial.** In both cases, replacing shell string interpolation with parameterized execution would have eliminated the vulnerability entirely.
 The cost of prevention is negligible compared to the cost of exploitation.

+**Your CI runner is a production server.** It has secrets.
+It has network access.
+It builds and signs artifacts that ship to users.
+Treat it like the high-value target it is.

+---

+*If you found this research useful, consider auditing the tool directories of the open-source projects you depend on.
+The next CWE-78 might be hiding in a script that's been in the repo since day one — trusted by everyone, reviewed by no one.*

+---

 ## References

 - [CWE-78: Improper Neutralization of Special Elements used in an OS Command](https://cwe.mitre.org/data/definitions/78.html)